 - Every day – a smooth, open, easy beginning is crucial to the atmosphere of In a Broken Dream.
 Take your time.
 Plenty of time.
 Slide into the words.
 Give every day plenty of light, air and space.
 First words set the tone for a song.

 - Don’t sing hevery day.
 Don’t sing every day.
 Rod sings ev’ry day.
+Why?
 He gives a generous stretch to the diphthong of ay.
 He links the final, elastic y of day onto the following I. Ev’ry day-yI.
 Why?
 Every day has a lot of work to do.
-Take it slow and cherish it.
+Take it slow.
+Cherish the sound in your mouth.
 You have nothing to gain by rushing into the song.
-Think of In a Broken Dream’s long, deep, intro/guitar solo as your guide.
+Take In a Broken Dream’s long, deep, intro/guitar solo as your guide.
 Maintain the song’s atmosphere in your voice.
 Otherwise you break the musical spell.

 - Rod relaxes down into the flow of the song on the word time.
 The music leaves a clear gap for the human voice to slide into place: Every day I spend my … is introduced and accompanied by silence.
 The Hammond organ begins to play again as Rod swoops into the word time, welcoming his voice into the music.

 - Give the word I its full, wide, double diphthong dimensions in this song.
 Don’t clip it short.
 I needs plenty of space if you want your audience to take your sadness seriously.
 You’re telling a story about yourself.
+About ‘I’.
 Make your audience pay attention to the I of your tale.
-Skip over that I and you’ll sound as if you’re cold and clinical about your love life.
+Skip over that I and you’ll sound as if you’re cold and clinical about your own love life.
+Think about it.

 - The importance of I is emphasised by the rhyme scheme of the first verse.
 My/time/wine/find/sign: they all echo the I diphthong.
 That’s no coincidence.
 Keep the vowel sounds in each word expansive and springy.
 Let them breathe.